finnmayhew/The-Revelation-Mission/World/Poseidon.md

 - People: Marids, "Shabah" (water elementals) (what about sahuagin, triton, merfolk, and locathah? — maybe those are from Hestia)
   - Marids and Shabah live almost parallel to each other
   - They are fundamentally very different, and do not share a language or most biological needs
-  - The party will initially interface with the Marid part of the colony
+  - The party will initially interface with the Maridian part of the colony
 - Creatures/monsters: Mephits (ice and steam, closer to respective planes), "Safarat" (sea hags), Aboleths
   - Mephits are very rare near the Citadel, not a big deal
   - Safarat are dangerous because they disguise themselves as Marids and sneak into the Citadel and then attack people